visualpharm/Lunacy/docs/index.md

 <br>

-Search engine allows to programmatically search for icons metadata, whereas icons retrieval service utilizes that metadata to actually retrieve icons in various formats, styles, colours, sizes etc. <b>Click on the collapsible items above to read more details about each of the services.</b>
+<b>Search Engine</b> allows to programmatically search for icons metadata, whereas <b>Icons Retrieval Service</b> utilizes that metadata to actually retrieve icons in various formats, styles, colours, sizes etc. <b>Click on the collapsible items above to read more details about each of the services.</b>